By Catherine Donnelly

 Patrick Rosenberger, MSW ’25, completed the first social work field placement at the Buffalo Employment and Training Center (BETC) since the site refreshed its internship program under new leadership.

-BETC is a comprehensive career center funded by the federal Workforce Innovation Opportunity Act and managed by Workforce Buffalo, the second largest workforce board in the state.
+BETC is a comprehensive career center funded by the federal Workforce Innovation and Opportunity Act and managed by Workforce Buffalo, the second largest workforce board in the state.
 Dixie Farr, MSW ’14, was hired as deputy director in 2022 and was soon followed by the addition of Jacqueline Hall, DSW ’24, MSW ’05, as executive director.
 Farr and Hall worked together to develop a field experience that offers a structured and supportive learning environment for students.

 “When I was contemplating my active-duty time in the military, I realized that the highlights of my career involved helping people,” says Rosenberger.
 “I started job searching at the tail end of my most recent National Guard mobilization and discovered that there were several open social worker positions at the Buffalo VA.
 Social work appeared to offer a chance to not only help people in general, but especially my fellow veterans.”